 Keep in mind that “high quality” is not the same as “high value.”

-The value of a patent is subjective to who owns it.
+The value of a patent is often subjective to who owns it.
 Different companies have different business goals, which means that a high-quality patent may add significant value for one company while adding zero value for another.
-As such, it’s difficult to assign an objective “value” to a given patent — it all depends on context.
+As such, it’s difficult to assign an objective “value” to a given patent — it typically depends on context.

 - Take an iterative approach to completing invention disclosure records (IDRs): Before your IDR goes to outside counsel for patent drafting, make sure it passes through multiple rounds of review within the company, and multiple rounds of revision by the inventors.